Tiberiusmoon/Tibs-Guide-to-Troubleshooting/index.md

 - Now go to where you keep your router then turn it off and unplug it from the wall for 10 minutes, then plug it back int and turn it on.

 >This is known as power cycling your router; If you still have issues you may need to update your router firmware, the router manual will tell you how.

-***Games feel buggy:***
-- First open the programs you very often all at once.
-- Then right click the windows icon and click Apps and features.
-- In the list of programs are a list Redistributable or distro's, un-install each one if they ask you to close a program you know the distro is needed and you can cancel the un-install.
-- Once done you can close the programs and try to run your games.
-- If a game fails to load, run a repair game or check game file integrity to reinstall distro's the games need.
->Distributables are files that support the running of a game or software app, if they are corrupted they can cause glitchy behaviour.

 Thats about it, to a certain extent reinstalling Windows is the answer but it takes too much time.

 o >o/' *waves*